igormironchik/md-pdf/tests/manual/footnotes.md

 lifetime as extensive as Breasted's History of Egypt.
-Sixty-five years after his death, Breasted's scholarship, although dated, is still highly regarded, and as late as 1995, Who was Who in Egyptology cited it as, “probably the best general history of Pharaonic Egypt ever published.”[^5] Even until today, A History of Egypt is still useful in many ways.
+Sixty-five years after his death, Breasted's scholarship, although dated, is still highly regarded, and as late as 1995, Who was Who in Egyptology cited it as, "probably the best general history of Pharaonic Egypt ever published."[^5] Even until today, A History of Egypt is still useful in many ways.

 [^3]: James H. Breasted, Ancient Records of Egypt: Historical